COVID-19 Symptom: Cough

 Is a COVID-19 cough contagious?

-Coughing is one of the key ways that COVID-19 is spread from person to person.
+Coughing is one key way that COVID-19 is spread from person to person.
 The virus can be present in small droplets of saliva that are expelled when an infected person coughs or sneezes.
 These droplets can land on surfaces or be inhaled by people nearby, leading to virus transmission.

 Currently, the CDC recommends that people isolate for 5 days after testing positive for COVID-19.
 The most infectious stage is during these first few days.
-However, a person with a COVID cough can remain infectious as long as the symptoms persist.
-This highlights the importance of wearing a mask and maintaining social distance to help prevent the spread of COVID-19.
+However, a person with a COVID cough can remain infectious if the symptoms persist.
+This highlights the importance of wearing a mask and maintaining social distancing to help prevent the spread of COVID-19.

 COVID-19 cough vs normal cough